GIScience/sketch-map-tool/docs/configuration.md

 # Configuration

-The Sketch Map Tool can be configured using a configuration file.
+The Sketch Map Tool can be configured using a configuration file or via environment variables.
+The latter takes precedence over the former.

 ## Configuration File